Coward of the County: Content

-Controversy regarding "The Gatlin Boys" lyric
+Reference to "The Gatlin Boys"

-It has been claimed that mention of the "Gatlin boys ... there was three of them" in the song was a reference to the Gatlin Brothers.
+A misconception existed that mention of the "Gatlin boys ... there was three of them" in the song was a reference to the Gatlin Brothers, and this led to tension between the Gatlins and Rogers.
 However, in The Billboard Book of Number One Country Singles, Rogers stated that he was unaware of the connection and that he would have otherwise asked for the name to be changed.
 Larry Gatlin liked the song, and songwriter Billy Edd Wheeler denied that the lyric was a reference to the Gatlin Brothers.

 Gatlin later claimed in an interview on The Adam Carolla Show that the song’s cowriter Roger Bowling held a personal grudge against him for unknown reasons.
 Gatlin stated that when Bowling won song of the year for "Lucille" at the 1977 CMA Awards, Gatlin approached Bowling to congratulate him, but Bowling said "fuck you, Gatlin!' and an exchange of harsh words followed.
 Gatlin claimed that the incident led to the inclusion of his name in the lyrics for "Coward of the County."